Read the latest and greatest from our team

 Metabolism

-Every person has a different metabolism, which is based on factors like age, sex, and other biological components that are unique from person to person.
-Your metabolism affects how quickly your body is able to process everything that enters it.
-If you have a fast metabolism, your body will be able to get rid of the Vicodin much quicker than someone who has a slower metabolism.
+Every person has a unique metabolism, which is influenced by factors like age, sex, and other individual biological components.
+Your metabolism affects how quickly your body processes everything that enters it.
+If you have a fast metabolism, your body will be able to eliminate the Vicodin much more quickly than someone with a slower metabolism.

 Body Fat Content and Body Mass

 Related to your metabolism is your body fat content and body mass.
 Generally, the larger the body, the longer it takes for drugs like Vicodin to pass through the system.
 When Vicodin passes through the body, hydrocodone is held up in fatty tissue.
-Because of this, it can take a long time for it to pass through depending on how much has been absorbed.
+Because of this, it can take a long time to pass through, depending on how much has been absorbed.

 Other Drugs